 Spa Later: Strawberry Park Hot Springs

-Snowshoeing and hot springs?
+Hiking and hot springs?
 Yes, please.
-Most Coloradans have heard of Strawberry Park Hot Springs, the gorgeous natural bubbler north of town, but did you know you can hike there?
+Most Coloradans have heard of Strawberry Park Hot Springs, the gorgeous natural bubbler north of town, but did you know you can walk there?
 Begin the day at the Mad Creek trailhead, which usually dries out by summer.
-(This May, plan on snowshoeing.)
+(No snowshoes required this May.)
 Head back the way you came about a quarter-mile along the road.
 There, you’ll see a sign for the Hot Springs Trail, a three-mile path that winds through tall grasses and shady woods before terminating at Strawberry Park.

 Once you’ve arrived at the hot springs, we recommend a Watsu massage, a type of hydrotherapy that takes place in water.
 At Strawberry Park, the therapists use one of the private pools to stretch and massage Mom into glorious oblivion surrounded by the sumptuous warm waters.
 Note: Don’t forget to book your hot springs reservations in advance, even if you opt against the massage.